mahin273/FlightsGo/README.md

 5. Update the `config.json` file with the appropriate database credentials and dialect for your development, test, or production environment.
 6. Run the server using `npm run dev`.

 That's it!
-You're now ready to start building your Node.js project using this template.
+You are ready to go.